avermeulen/object-oriented-programming-introduction/README.md

 ## Using TypeScript

-I will use TypeScript for the Object Orientation intro, because it supports Object Orientation in a similar way to Java and C#.
+I will use TypeScript for this Object Orientation intro, because it supports Object Orientation in a similar way to Java and C#.
 TypeScript is a superset of JavaScript that transpiles into the desired target version of JavaScript.

 To install TypeScript you need NodeJS.